ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 Working with the TON Testnet often leads to deployment errors, difficulty tracking transactions, and unstable network functionality.
 Therefore, it could be beneficial to complete most development on the TON Mainnet to potentially avoid these issues, which might be necessary to reduce the number of transactions and thereby possibly minimize fees.
 :::

+## Source Code
+All code examples used in this tutorial can be found in the following [GitHub repository]((https://github.com/aSpite/wallet-tutorial)).

 ## ✍️ What You Need To Get Started

 - Ensure NodeJS is installed.